stulu08/Medieval-Dynasty-Mod-Loader/README.md

 theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.

 # Unreal Engine Mod Loader Discord
-If you have any problems, or just want to provide feedback click [here](https://discord.gg/xmXUSNvypY)
+If you have any problems, or just want to provide feedback, click [here](https://discord.gg/xmXUSNvypY)

 # Unreal Engine Mod Loader Docs
 All video documentation and guides can be found [here](https://www.youtube.com/playlist?list=PL-dFOLrGFgdwbzcHmZ2ghuN3LXxlazbZP).